On 20 September 2018, the SPONGE2020 toolbox was launched, a new digital resource for sustainable water management.

 Site visit (optional)

 The conference will be followed by a site visit to Basildon University Hospital at 4pm, to view the sustainable urban drainage systems (SUDS), retrofitted at the hospital to slow down rain water entering the conventional drainage system.
-These include rain gardens, which were installed as a result of collaboration between the hospital infrastructure maintenance team, local charity and community groups, patients, hospital staff and public consultation.
+These include rain gardens, which were installed as a result of collaboration between the Hospital Estates Management team and Essex County Council, with the input of patients, clinical staff and visitors.
 A free shuttle bus will transport guests to the site visit and back to the event venue afterwards.

 What to do next

 We welcome those with an interest in water management, stakeholder engagement, community liaison, sustainable development, or urban design.
 Attendance is free but please book your place by clicking the ‘Register Now’ button.